-Situated between Port Hedland and Broome, Eighty Mile is the longest uninterrupted beach in Western Australia, extending for 220 kilometres (or almost 137 miles!).
+Situated between Port Hedland and Broome, Eighty Mile, or 80 Mile Beach is the longest uninterrupted beach in Western Australia, extending for 220 kilometres (or almost 137 miles!).
 It’s a haven for anglers, shell collectors, beach fossickers and a great camping area.
 Thousands of migratory birds flock here on their annual migration.
 It’s also an important turtle nesting site.

 Eighty Mile Beach is recognised as a wetland of international importance under the Ramsar Convention on Wetlands.
 The rich feeding grounds at Eighty Mile Beach Marine Park attract thousands of small migratory wading birds each summer, travelling from countries thousands of kilometres away.
 Species found at Eight Mile Beach during the migratory season include eastern curlews, great knots, red knots, Terek sandpipers, pied oystercatchers, greater sand plovers, Oriental plovers and red-capped plovers.